Technology

 Online Learning

-Another way to combat the potential loss of staff positions is to empower those who will be working with these technologies.
-Consider how to provide e-learning options and certifications in the new technologies.
-These options, at little cost to you or the customer, can help strengthen the skill set for employees, leading to improved staff retention and morale.
-Learning modules that can be accessed on mobile devices or desktop computers help meet workers where they are.
+Another way to offset the threat of lost positions is to empower the people who will actually run these tools.
+Offer e-learning options and certifications in the new technology.
+At little cost to you or the customer, they strengthen employees' skills and lift retention and morale.
+Learning modules that work on a phone or a desktop meet workers wherever they are.

 Behavioural Changes

-The key is to focus on what businesses will gain from adopting your technologies.
+The point is to keep the focus on what a business actually gains by adopting your technology.

 „We wanted to have a solution that does not only track expensive assets but also cheap ones.
 In Austria, ISS operates over 6,500 cleaning machines alone, without even counting vacuum cleaners and other pieces of equipment.
 With ToolSense we bring them together on a single platform, leveraging data from IoT hardware and improving maintenance and inspection processes.“